markv9401/Cycle8_Unchained/README.md

 # How to unchain the Cycle 8 with these?
 ## QMK
-Just clone the official vial-qmk repo, replace `keyboards/vertex/cycle8` with this project's `QMK/cycle8` directory and build as usual (`make vertex/cycle8:vial`)
+Just clone the official vial-qmk repo, replace `keyboards/vertex/cycle8` with this project's `qmk/cycle8` directory and build as usual (`make vertex/cycle8:vial`)

 ## UF2BOOT
+To build, go into `uf2boot/src` and do `make TARGET=BLUEPILL V=1`.
+It kinda sometimes maybe perhaps builds by any chance.
+You'll probably need to hack some paths in the Makefiles that I have hardcoded for now, to at least get it to build.
-Well, for this you'll need an ST-LINK programmer.
+To flash this, you'll need an ST-LINK programmer.
 They're quite cheap and accessible.
 Next you'll want to take a look at the underside of the pcb.
 Orientate it in a way that the spacebar is facing North, face down.
 In this orientation, on the very right edge of the board you'll notice 4 unsoldered pins named `U4`.
 That's an ST-LINK port.
 In this orientation _(the STM chip should be North-West from the U4 port if you're holding it right)_, the pinout is the following, starting for the uppermost:
 *1: VSS / GND
 *2: SWCLK
 *3: SWDIO